serby/regg/README.md

 # regg - Registry Pattern for JavaScript

-**regg** helps keep your system decoupled by providing a central location where your application information can be found by other parts of you application.
+**regg** helps keep your system decoupled by providing a central location where your application information can be found by other parts of your application.

 ## Installation